We hear a lot about ‘fair wages’ and ‘living wages’. So what do those terms mean, and how much are workers really paid to make clothes?

-To find out, we could use the dictionary definition: “a wage that is reasonable for the type of work done.”
+To find out, we could use the dictionary definition for ‘fair wage’: “a wage that is reasonable for the type of work done.”
 But that’s still pretty vague.
 A better version comes from The Global Living Wage Coalition (GLWC), an NGO that merges Fairtrade International, GoodWeave International, the Rainforest Alliance, and Social Accountability International (SAI).

 All of those organisations work in partnership with the ISEAL Alliance and international living wage experts Dr. Richard and Martha Anker to oversee improvements in workers’ wages in the farms, factories, and supply chains.

 The GLWC definition states that a living wage is:

 “The remuneration received for a standard workweek by a worker in a particular place sufficient to afford a decent standard of living for the worker and her or his family.
 Elements of a decent standard of living include food, water, housing, education, health care, transportation, clothing, and other essential needs including provision for unexpected events.”